STRIDES/NIHCloudLabAWS/docs/Configure_AWSParrallelCluster.md

                 3. ubuntu1804
                 4. ubuntu2004

 The minimum and maximum size of the cluster of compute nodes is entered.
 This is measured in number of instances:

                 Minimum cluster size (instances) [0]:
                 Maximum cluster size (instances) [10]:

 The head and compute nodes instance types are entered.
-For instance types, your account instance limits are large enough to meet your requirements, [instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html#ec2-on-demand-instances-limits):
+For instance types, your account instance limits are large enough to meet your requirements, [instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html#ec2-on-demand-instances-limits).
+You can select something really small for the head node (Master) since it is just handling scheduling, and then compute is up to you based on requirements.

                 Master instance type [instance type]:
                 Compute instance type [instance type]:

-The key pair is selected from the key pairs registered with Amazon EC2 in the selected AWS Region:
+The key pair is selected from the key pairs registered with Amazon EC2 in the selected AWS Region.
+If you do not yet have a key pair, go to the EC2 console and [create one](/docs/connect_to_EC2.md):

             Allowed values for EC2 Key Pair Name:
                 1. example1-uswest1-key
                 2. example2-uswest1-key

 After the previous steps are completed, decide whether to use an existing VPC or let AWS ParallelCluster create a VPC for you.
 If you don't have a properly configured VPC, AWS ParallelCluster can create a new one.
 It either uses both the head and compute nodes in the same public subnet, or only the head node in a public subnet with all nodes in a private subnet.
 It's possible to reach your limit on number of VPCs in a AWS Region.
-The default limit is five VPCs for each AWS Region
+The default limit is five VPCs for each AWS Region. **For Cloud Lab accounts we recommend you do not try to create a VPC, but rather use the existing VPCs associated with your account**.

     Automate VPC creation? (y/n) [n]: y
     Allowed values for Network Configuration: